maschigokae/vennschedule/README.md

 **VennSchedule** - a schedule polling webapp showcasing "vanilla" JavaScript DOM traversal and manipulation.

 Note: This app has been tested in Chrome, Firefox, and Safari(\*).
 Let me know if you encounter issues in other browsers.
-\* Known issue in Safari: Mousing over availability options in attendee edit mode does not reduce the opacity of the availability option element as it should.
-Safari appears not to apply a hover style for a class that has been dynamically added with JavaScript. *Clicking* on the availability option element appears to activate the hover pseudoseletor, and the styles associated with it, for that single element.
-While this doesn't affect the core functionality of the app, having the editable options change appearance on mouseover is a major UI issue, as it serves to alert the user that the option is clickable.
-Looking into a workaround for this issue.

 To run the "full-stack" version of this app, clone the repository and switch to the "backend" branch (you may need to run `git fetch` in the command line before you're able to switch to the branch).